abisxir/alasgar/README.md

 ## OpenGL ES
 To make it short, I used opengl es (3.0) because it is easier than Vulkan and also can be ported to android.
 I hate android, ios and other mobile platforms while they are complex and big.
 To just make a small app, you need to download tons of SDKs.
-But android is at least open, you can make app for it from most of OSs so I will support android. ios is a different story, you need a mac system to build a hello world app for mobile so I will not port this game engine to apple platforms.
+But android is open enough and you can make app for it from most of OSs so I will support android. ios is a different story, you need a mac system to build a hello world app for mobile so I will not port this game engine to apple platforms.
 If your target is ios, please ignore this engine.

 ## Do not use this engine